 But what if you manage a subdomain of a website and need to have a separate ads.txt file from the ads.txt on the main domain?
 Here’s how to manage and redirect ads.txt files on a site with multiple subdomains.

 - FTP access to both the root domain and subdomain(s)

 NERD NOTE: The “ADS” in ads.txt is an acronym for Authorized Digital Sellers.
 The technology is an initiative from the IAB Technology Laboratory.
 The contents of an ads.txt file specify which companies are authorized to advertise on a website and can help reduce internet fraud.

 You can create or edit an ads.txt document using any basic text editor.
 I suggest using BBedit (macOS) or Notepad (Windows OS).
 Do NOT use Microsoft Word or another word processing application.
-These apps tend to create text characters and file types that won’t be compatible with your webserver.
+These apps create text characters and file types that won’t be compatible with your web server.

 adtech.com, 0000, RESELLER advertising.com, 0000, RESELLER appnexus.com, 0000, DIRECT Cedato.com, 0000, RESELLER contextweb.com, 0000, RESELLER

 It’s also a good idea to add notes to your ads.txt file.
 I suggest adding a note saying where the ad tags came from and who updated that section.
 This will help reduce clutter and confusion.
 Just type a “#” symbol in from of your note.
 Any line that starts with a “#” will be ignored.